Hager-elhwarii/Responsive-Web-Design-FCC/Colored Markers/README.md

 ### 🔅 Hexadecimal or hex values:

-- Hex color values start with a # character and take six characters from 0-9 and A-F.
+- hex color values start with a # character and take six characters from 0-9 and A-F.

-- The first pair of characters represent red, the second pair represent green, and the third pair represent blue.
+- the first pair of characters represent red, the second pair represent green, and the third pair represent blue.
 For example =>  #4B5320.

 ### 🔅 The CSS hsl function accepts 3 values: